-3. Any employee of DHS in his/her individual capacity where the Department of Justice or DHS has agreed to represent the employee; or whom the record pertains.
+3. any employee of DHS in his/her individual capacity where the Department of Justice or DHS has agreed whom the record pertains.

-4. The United States or any agency thereof, is a party to the litigation or has an interest in such litigation, and DHS determines that the records are both relevant and necessary to the litigation and the use of such records is compatible with the purpose for which DHS collected the records.
+4. the United States or any agency thereof, is a party to the litigation or has an interest in such litigation, and DHS determines that the records are both relevant and necessary to the litigation and the use of such records is compatible with the purpose for which DHS collected the records.